 Many of these women were barely into their twenties, and most had no boating experience; each receiving just six weeks training at the start of their posting.
 They came from all walks of life; debutantes, bombed out East-enders and even a soon-to-be duchess operated the boats.
 One of the trainers, Kit Grayford, was a former ballet dancer.
 The Department of War Transport's only requirement was that young women who applied had to be 'of robust constitution'.

 Their numbers were small, some 45 women, aged from 18 to about 35, worked on the canals and waterways of England between 1943-46.
-Unlike the Land Girls, the Idle Women have never received any official recognition for their contribution to the war effort, although British Waterways (now the Canal & River Trust) unveiled a plaque in their honour at the National Waterways Museum in Stoke Bruerne, Northamptonshire in 2008.
+Unlike the Land Girls, the Idle Women have never received any official recognition for their contribution to the war effort, although there is a plaque in their honour located at the National Waterways Museum in Stoke Bruerne.